 Prior to certificate expiration, a Subscriber may perform routine re-key by logging into the Subscriber's customer account using his or her user name and password.
 Through routine re-key, a new certificate is created with the same certificate contents except for a new Public Key and, optionally, a new, extended validity period.
-Re-keying is allowed in accordance with Section 4.7 provided that the DigiCert has performed all authentication and verification of information tasks required by the Guidelines and that the EV Authorization Letter is still valid (i.e. the Certificate request is made and approved within the specified term stated in the EV Authorization Letter which expressly authorizes designated personnel to exercise authority with respect to future applications for EV Certificates).
-See also Section 4.6.
+Re-keying is allowed in accordance with Section 4.7.